Tuesday, May 13, 2008

 "They went after Imus for basically the same thing -- and Imus didn't attack an entire tri-hamlet," said Zeleny, referring to the firing last April at another radio station of shock jock Don Imus for disparaging Rutgers' women's basketball players.

 We don’t know how Randy said it.
 He could have been joking around or the caller could have been rude.
 If someone listens to say like Elvis Duran and the Z Morning Zoo the DJ’s sometimes go back at a rude caller.
 It’s all about how it was said on air.
-On paper anything can sound rude and nasty.
+On paper anything can sound rude and nasty."Did your pipes freeze under the trailer, or do you have that stuff down there to keep them warm?"

 I actually believe that Randy’s punishment was too harsh.
 At first the radio station wasn’t going to make a big deal about his comment.
 It wasn’t until the media picked up the story and ran with it.
 Suspending someone for two days and docking their pay in my opinion unnecessary.
 The area that Randy was talking about is known for having sex offenders.
 I bet if he said a nasty/rude comment about the sex offenders this wouldn’t be a problem.